 In chapter five of the book, the author talks about the idea that nothing we desire is ever out of our league.

-He explains that when we set an intention to achieve big things in life; we do not have to believe in them for them to manifest our dream life.
+He explains that when you set an intention to achieve big things in life; you do not have to believe in them for your to manifest your dream life.

 The reason people struggle to manifest what they want is due to where they put their focus.